 Is the ticket for a car load or per person?

 It is per person.
-We do have a group rate of 10 or more for 20.00 for both days.
+We will have group rates for 10 or more.
 Remember, children under 12 are free.

 Who benefits from the money raised by the tour?

 All funds raised by the stable tour are guaranteed to go directly to outreach.
 Our outreach committee at Trinity uses this money to support the greater good both in local, regional and world causes. https://trinityupperville.org/outreach/

 Can I bring my dog?

 No, unfortunately dogs are not allowed on the tour.

 We recommend a picnic.
 Heronwood, Rock Hill and Trappe Hill (Saturday only) are favorite sites and encourage picnics by their ponds and views.